hannibal002/SkyHanni/CONTRIBUTING.md

 ## Pull Requests

+General infos about Pull Request can be found on [Github Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).

 ### Creating a Pull Request

 If you are not very familiar with git, you might want to try this out: https://learngitbranching.js.org/.